Explore the Beauty of Japanese Fine Art

 RATING

-A very unique and realistic Kojo Okina Noh Mask from the Edo Era.
+An incredibly imposing and very unique and realistic Kojo Okina Noh Mask from the late Edo Era 1840s.
 Signed on the reverse it has an imposing presence of a Kojo (old man) used in Kyogen Noh Theatre performances.

 The “Kojo” mask is worn by the actor portraying the old man in the first part of “Takasago” and in other Noh plays.
 The mask, embodying dignity and divinity, foreshadows the old man’s appearance in the second part as a god.
 Noh Theatre grew in popularity during the Muromachi period (1336-1573) and is still performed today throughout Japan.